hiwaleanuja/ai-form-crafter/README.md

-# ai-form-crafter
+# AI FormCrafter
-FormCrafter is an AI-powered platform that simplifies the process of creating Google Forms
+FormCrafter is an AI-powered platform that leverages the power of ChatGPT and simplifies the process of creating Google Forms.
+FormCraft allows users to create Google Forms by simply describing the requirements of the form.
+The platform is powered by artificial intelligence that automatically generates the form based on the user's specifications.
+With FormCraft, users can quickly create professional-looking forms for surveys, feedback, registrations, and more.
+The platform offers a user-friendly chat based interface that guides users through the process of creating a form, making it easy for even novice users to get started.